Visiting Universal Studios Orlando is exciting but can be daunting.

-Coordinating two parks can be a little tricky at the best of times, without having to fight crowds to visit your favourite spots and rides.
+Coordinating Universal Studios and Island of Adventure parks can be a little tricky at the best of times, without having to fight crowds to visit your favourite spots and rides.

-Thankfully, due to much research we had the best time at Universal and I picked up lots of tips and tricks along the way to pass on to you.
+Thankfully, we had the best time at Universal and I picked up lots of tips and tricks along the way to pass on.

-In this extensive post I will take you through my top tips for visiting Universal Orlando for the first time.
+In this post I will take you through my top 25 Universal Studios Orlando tips.

 My top tip, if budget allows, is to stay at one of the Universal Resorts.
 We stayed at Cabana Bay Beach Resort which is a few minutes’ ride away from City Walk.